Karnataka forms SIT to probe ‘obscene videos’ case allegedly involving JD(S) MP Prajwal Revanna

 Revanna, the grandson of former Prime Minister HD Deve Gowda, is also the Janata Dal (Secular)’s Lok Sabha candidate from the constituency in Karnataka.
 The Janata Dal (Secular) is part of the Bharatiya Janata Party-led National Democratic Alliance.

-The incident came to light after pen drives carrying thousands of videos of alleged sexual assault against multiple women, allegedly recorded by Revanna himself, were circulated widely in Hassan ahead of the elections in the constituency on Friday, The Hindu reported.
+The case came to light after pen drives carrying thousands of videos of alleged sexual assault against multiple women, allegedly recorded by Revanna himself, were circulated widely in Hassan ahead of the elections in the constituency on Friday, The Hindu reported.

+On Sunday, Revanna filed a complaint claiming that the videos being circulated were doctored and meant to "tarnish his image and poison the minds of voters”, reported NDTV.

-Following this, Nagalakshmi Chowdhury, the chairperson of the Karnataka State Commission for Women had written to the state government and Karnataka Police chief Alok Mohan seeking an investigation into the matter by the special investigation team, The Hindu reported.
+After the videos were circulated, Nagalakshmi Chowdhury, the chairperson of the Karnataka State Commission for Women wrote to the state government and Karnataka Police chief Alok Mohan seeking an investigation into the matter by the special investigation team, The Hindu reported.

-Chowdhury had alleged that Karnataka Rajya Mahila Daurjanya Virodhi Okkuta, a women’s rights group, had lodged a complaint to the commission mentioning that a pen drive with several videos of women being sexually assaulted had been shared.
+Chowdhury had alleged that Karnataka Rajya Mahila Daurjanya Virodhi Okkuta, a women’s rights group, had registered a complaint with the commission mentioning that a pen drive with several videos of women being sexually assaulted had been shared.
 The letter claimed that the videos also included incidents of rape by Revanna.

 Karnataka Deputy Chief Minister DK Shivakumar said on Saturday that the allegations of sexual assault are “not just on some random Hassan leader”, ANI reported.